Email Compliance & Deliverability:

 Easy unsubscribes reduce complaints.
 Consent-based lists engage better.
 Honest subject lines reduce spam reports.
 These aren't just legal obligations — they're the exact behaviors that ISPs reward with inbox placement.
 Compliance and deliverability are two sides of the same coin.

-This five-part series is platform-agnostic — it applies whether you're sending through Klaviyo, Mailchimp, SendGrid, ActiveCampaign, Constant Contact, or any other ESP.
+This six-part series is platform-agnostic — it applies whether you're sending through Klaviyo, Mailchimp, SendGrid, ActiveCampaign, Constant Contact, or any other ESP.
 The laws and ISP requirements apply to your domain and your sending behavior, not to any particular platform.

 Related Resources